codeheaven-io/codeheaven.io/_posts/2016-01-11-15-things-to-know-about-ansible-on-day-one.markdown

 > Perform task: TASK: Second task (y/n/c): y
 ```

-## 15 - Running tasks based on their tags
+## 15 - Tasks can be run based on their tags

 You can add one or more tags to a task or a play.
 To do so, simply mark what you want to tag with the `tags` attribute: